pjtunstall/holocron/README.md

 Definitely to do:

-- Structure: modularize further: split `encryption` and `decryption` into their Kyber and RSA parts; split `keys` into `public` and `secret`; separate `errors` for each module?
-- Check variable names for consistency and expressiveness.
 - Add more tests: of success and failure responses to each operation.
+Test the various options, including encrypting from and to a file.

 Possible further developments include: